-Our Learning Partners are the individuals are charged with the responsibility of getting you the information you need and aiding you in developing your skills and abilities.
-HR works with these Learning Partners to streamline the opportunities for job training, system training and professional development.
+Our Learning Partners are charged with getting you the information you need and aiding you in developing your skills and abilities.
+HR works with these Learning Partners to streamline opportunities for job training, system training and professional development.

 Campus Business Partners

 The Academic Business Managers' Council is made up of all academic representatives from the Administrative Leadership Group.

 The Administrative Leadership Group responds to current and pending financial and administrative issues and develops solutions in line with the university mission.

 The Faculty Senate is the representative assembly of the Faculty Organization, which is made up of all full-time Carnegie Mellon faculty members.

 The Finance Division provides financial management, enterprise planning and stewardship in support of education, research and strategic goals of the university.

 The Office of the General Counsel addresses all of the legal issues arising from the activities of Carnegie Mellon University's schools, colleges, institutes and administrative departments.